sachin595/Polyp-Recurrence-Prognostic-and-Surveillance-Model/README.md

 1. **Metadata Preprocessing**: Patinet_ID is the Unique identifier for each patient with morphological and pathological details.
     - Scaled numerical features (e.g., age, polyp size).
     - One-hot encoded categorical features (e.g., dysplasia grade, morphology classification).
-2. **Image and Video PreProcessing**: Images and videos are processed to ensure that they are correctly associated with the corresponding Patient_ID.Frames extracted at 2 FPS, resized to 224x224 pixels, and normalized to [0, 1].
+2. **Image and Video PreProcessing**:
+    - Images and videos are processed to ensure that they are correctly associated with the corresponding Patient_ID.
+    - Frames extracted at 2 FPS, resized to 224x224 pixels, and normalized to [0, 1].
-3. **Data Merging**: Using Patient_ID as a key, image paths are merged with the metadata.
-This links each image/frame with the corresponding demographic, morphological, and pathological details.
+3. **Data Merging**:
+   - Using Patient_ID as a key, image paths are merged with the metadata.
+   - This links each image/frame with the corresponding demographic, morphological, and pathological details.
 4. **Splitting the Dataset**:
    - Training Set (60%)
    - Validation Set (20%)
    - Test Set (20%)
 5. **Final Dataset Creation**: The final dataset includes:
 	- Metadata: Patient and polyp-specific information (size, morphology, diagnosis, etc.).
 	- Image Paths: Linking images/frames to patient metadata.
 	- Split Information: Indicates whether an entry belongs to training, validation, or test sets.

 ---
 ## **Dataset Workflow**